jainam12345/alx-system_engineering-devops/0x01-shell_permissions/README.md

-school - Script to change group owner 100-change_owner_and_group - Script to change the user and group owner at the same time 101-symbolic_link_permissions - Change user and group oownership of symbolic link
+school - Script to change group owner 100-change_owner_and_group - Script to change the user and group owner at the same time 101-symbolic_link_permissions - Change user and group oownership of symbolic link 102-if_only - Script to change owner only if it is owned by a particular user